MEDomics-UdeS/MEDfl/notebooks/banchmarking/banchmarking_plan.md

 * Measure the performance metrics as the number of clients increases to test scalability.
 * test different configurations ``(e.g., define test nodes and train nodes VS each node is responsible for training and testing )``

+#### Evaluation metrics
+1. **Communication Cost:**
+        The communication cost becomes a critical factor when scaling the number of clients in the network.
+The efficiency of communication between various clients and the server significantly influences the overall performance of the pipeline.

+2. **Training Time:**
+        Assess the training time required for the federated learning process.
+Understanding how the training time scales with the increasing number of clients is essential for optimizing efficiency.

+3. **Global Model Performance:**
+        Evaluate the overall performance of the global model across all clients.
+It is crucial to ensure that adjustments in the number of clients do not adversely impact the accuracy and effectiveness of the global model.

+4. **Resource Utilization Metrics:**
+        Monitor metrics related to resource utilization, both at the individual client level and on the central server.
+Assessing CPU, memory, and other resource usage is vital to guarantee that scaling the number of clients does not lead to excessive resource consumption.

 ### 2.2.
 Aggregation Algorithms:

 #### **Objective:**